 You can do good research in a bookstore.
-You can walk into Barnes &

-Noble, pull a book off a shelf, sit in a comfortable chair and read a long time, without having to buy anything.
-In lieu of a photocopier, like a library would have, you can use a digital camera to photograph some of the pages.
+You can walk into the store, pull a book off a shelf, sit in a comfortable chair and read a long time, without having to buy anything.
+In lieu of a photocopier, like a library would have, you can use a camera to photograph some of the pages.

 On the internet, you can enter the Amazon website, pull a book off the "shelf" and read parts of it, too, without having to buy it.
-(Not every book has a "look inside" or "search inside" capability, but most recent books do, and you can find many useable resources in this way.)
 The bookseller hopes that you will like the book so much that you buy it, but you don't have to buy it.
 You can do research in high-quality books without having to buy them.
 On the internet, you can read books at Amazon, at Barnes & Noble, on books.google.com, and on some publishers' websites.

 Both Amazon and Google books limit the number of pages that you can see in any particular book.
 So it's a good idea to save what you see.
 However, you can't save or print the page in the normal way.
-It just prints out blank.
-But you can use a digital camera, or you can use your computer.
+But you can use a camera, or you can use your computer.
 Press the button on your keyboard that says "Print Screen" (on a laptop, it may be "prt scr" and might work only when you press the function key at the same time).
-This does not actually print the screen-rather, it copies it into the computer's memory.
+This does copies the screen into the computer's memory.
 Then you can open Word, or a graphics program such as Paint, and press Control-v to paste it into the program, and then you can save it to disk or print it from there.
-This process is not quick, but it is something you can do from home.
+This process is not quick, but it is something you can do from anywhere in the world.